 Piano for Young People is a pre-college piano and musicianship program for students kindergarten through high school.
 Students pursue piano study through private lessons in a university setting.
 The program provides a comprehensive musical background for the student and draws its faculty from professionals in the Upstate and Furman piano performance and music education majors.
-Lessons are held in Furman’s Daniel Music Building on Monday or Tuesday afternoons.
+Lessons and musicianship classes are held in Furman’s Daniel Music Building on Monday and Tuesday afternoons.
 Each student works towards an end-of-term recital which is held in Daniel Recital Hall twice a year.
+Students also present recitals for local retirement communities.
 Piano for Young People is a selective program.
 Evidence of regular practice and earnest student participation is required to retain a place in the program.
 Piano for Young People is now hosted and sponsored by the Furman University Department of

 - Our year is 28 weeks broken up into two 14 week terms with one lesson per week.